seek-ai/esengine/README.md

 - basic CRUD operations (Create, Read, Update, Delete)

 ### Communication
-ESengine does not communicate direct with ElasticSearch, it only creates the basic structure, to communicate it relies on an ES client providing the transport methods (index, delete, update etc).
+ESengine does not communicate directly with ElasticSearch, it only creates the basic structure, To communicate it relies on an ES client providing the transport methods (index, delete, update etc).

 ### ES client
 ESengine does not enforce the use of the official ElasticSearch client, but you are encouraged to use it because it is well maintained and has the support to **bulk** operations.
-But you are free to use another client or create your own.
+But you are free to use another client or create your own (useful for tests).

 ### Querying the data
 ESengine does not enforce or encourage you to use a DSL language for queries, out of the box you have to write the elasticsearch **payload** representation as a raw Python dictionary.
-However ESEngine comes with a **utils.payload** helper module to help you building payloads in a less verbose way.
+However ESEngine comes with **utils.payload** helper module to help you building payloads in a less verbose and Pythonic way.

 ### Why not elasticsearch_dsl?

-ElasticSearch DSL is an excellent tool, a very nice effort by the maintainers of the official ES library, it is handy in most of the cases, but its DSL objects leads to a confuse query building, sometimes it is better to write raw_queries or use a simpler payload builder having more control and visibility of what os being generated.
-DSL enforce you to use the official ES client and there are cases when a different client implementation perform better or you need to run tests using a Mock.
-Also, to make things really easy, all the syntax sugar in DSL can lead in to performance problems.
+ElasticSearch DSL is an excellent tool, a very nice effort by the maintainers of the official ES library, it is handy in most of the cases, but because it is built on top of operator overiding, sometimes leads to a **confuse query building**, sometimes it is better to write raw_queries or use a simpler payload builder having more control and visibility of what os being generated.

+ElasticSearch_DSL as a high level abstraction promotes **Think only of Python objects, dont't worry about Elastic queries** while ESengine promotes **Know well the Elastic queries and then write them as Python objects**.

+ElasticSearch_DSL is more powerful and more complete, tight more with ES specifications while ESEngine is simpler, lightweight shipping only the basics.

 ### Project Stage